harchcode/web-digraph/README.md

 ## Overview

-Initially, this library was basically a copy of [react-digraph](https://github.com/uber/react-digraph), but with less features, less polished, and less everything. but using canvas instead of svg for rendering, and also not using react, because we love imperative things.
-React is for the weak.
+This is a library for creating a simple directed graph.
+It is heavily inspired by [react-digraph](https://github.com/uber/react-digraph), but with less features, less polished, and less everything, but using canvas instead of svg for rendering, and also not using react, because we love imperative things.
+React is for the weak! (just kidding xD)

 ## Features